let's talk

 So, how much does it cost to make a business website?
 It mainly depends on the types of development.

-Your website creation procedure, along with the tech stack, also influences the cost.
+Your website creation procedure and the tech stack also influence the cost.

-To create a website, there are three types of platforms that you can utilize:
+There are three types of platforms that you can utilize to create a website:

 • Website constructors – for basic websites